 The best way to approach strength training is with a programme focused around your goal (in this case, to run a long way) but also your weaknesses (in my case, lazy glutes).
 In time, this effort will pay off improving both my movement and my functionality (read: my ability to run this race).
 All while easing any stress on my body.

-I'll admit that at first I was confused by the type of training Hewitt and I discussed.
-It didn't feel like the type of strength training I'd practised before, but after two sessions, I was hooked—and I still am.
-The thing is that most of us live busy lives, so it just takes a little planning to fit both running and strength training in, but I promise you it's worth it.
-Granted, this is a tailored plan, but if you are planning on taking on a challenge like a marathon, I'd highly recommend visiting a personal trainer and sorting yourself out a strength plan.
-You can get your first one-to-one class for £15 at Ten Health and Fitness or visit your local gym.
+I'll admit I was initially confused by the type of training Hewitt and I discussed.
+It didn't feel like the type of strength training I'd practised before, but after two sessions, I was hooked.
+The thing is that most of us live busy lives, so it just takes a little planning to fit running and strength training in, but I promise it's worth it.
+Granted, this is a tailored plan, but if you're planning on taking on a challenge like a marathon, I'd highly recommend visiting a personal trainer and sorting out a strength plan.
+You can get your first one-to-one class for £15 at Ten Health and Fitness, or visit your local gym.

 LET'S TALK TRAINERS

 This video is then assessed, and a shoe is recommended.
-I tried a variety of shoes, as I tend to roll my feet inwards and this means I need some support, but not too much.
-Gentry told me that a shoe should feel comfortable and encourage stability through the whole body from the foot upwards.
-She also told me that there should be about a thumbs width distance from the end of your big toe to the end of the shoe—I can definitely now confirm that this is because when you're running a lot, you're feet swell.
-It isn't pretty, but trust me that extra width will save your feet.
+I tried a variety of shoes, as I tend to roll my feet inwards, and this means I need some support (but not too much).
+Gentry told me my shoes should feel comfortable and encourage stability through the whole body from the foot upwards.
+She also told me there should be about a thumb's-width distance from the end of your big toe to the end of the shoe—I can definitely now confirm that this is because when you're running a lot, your feet swell.
+It isn't pretty, but that extra width will save your feet.